SecretX33/sc-cfg/README.md

 ## Type Adapters

-If you got a `ConfigSerializationException` explaining that SC-CFG could not deserialize your field, that's what you are probably looking for.
+If you got a `ConfigSerializationException` explaining that SC-CFG could not deserialize your field, this is probably what you are looking for.
 By creating a type adapter, you tell SC-CFG how to serialize and deserialize a certain type.

 By default, SC-CFG come with some preconfigured type adapters, but you can always provide custom adapters for any type, and if it happens that one of your type adapter clash with the default ones, your type adapter will override the default one, this is already handled, you don't have to do anything.

 ### Automatically register type adapters
-Register type adapters for your custom types by simply annotating them with `@RegisterTypeAdapter`.
+Register type adapters for your custom types simply by annotating them with `@RegisterTypeAdapter`.

 ```java
 import com.google.gson.JsonSerializer;